Code-Institute-Submissions/HLuke93-ms2/README.md

 <br>
 In the future, I would like to add more detailed graphics to the game. <br>
-I would also like add the Lizard and Spock options to the game.
+I would also like add the Lizard and Spock options to the game.<br>
+Finally, i would like to add a feedback form at the end of the game which would rate the users experience and allow a field for user comments.
 <br>

 # How the game is Played